Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 4.  **Custom SNP assays for B. anthracis:** We identified 31-mer words that corresponded to SNPs in the core genome of *B. anthracis* that were not found in clase relative.
 This gave a rapid specific test for B. anthracis.
 However, w still detected two potential positive SNPs in one of the NYC subway samples.

 ##Summary of conclusions

 ##Prerspective

+We believe that there is no one-size-fits-all approach to species indetification in metagenome samples.
+There are severla reasons for this: there is no single specific definition for bacteria

-The problems with the one size fits all approach to species detection Need - organism-sepcific detection.
+Need - organism-sepcific detection.

 Remember - "negative for anthrax" is in the context of the depth of the metagenome sequecning, which sets the sensitivity of  detection.